socadk/design-practice-repository/README.md

 * Also there, but not very deeply populated: [roles and personas](./roles).
     * [Application Architect](roles/DPR-ApplicationArchitectRole.md), [API Product Owner](roles/SDPR-APIProductOwner.md)

-A [quick start tutorial](tutorials/DPR-Tutorial0.md) takes you through the repository structure in a small sample scenario.
-The [online shop API design tutorial](tutorials/DPR-Tutorial1.md) (under construction) is a good starting point if you like to learn by example and have a little more time. <!-- Not there yet: [examples](./examples) -->
+The [quick start tutorial](tutorials/DPR-Tutorial0.md) takes you through the repository structure in a small sample scenario.
+The deeper [API design tutorial](tutorials/DPR-Tutorial1.md) (in draft state) is a good starting point if you like to learn by example (and are willing to invest a little more time). <!-- Not there yet: [examples](./examples) -->

 We also provide some [background information](./background-information) on methods and practices, including a [bibliography](/./background-information/literature.md).